alexmc1510/Udacity-Data-Analyst/P7-AB-testing/README.md

 **Project report** is available as P7-AB-testing.ipynb and P7-AB-testing.html files

 **Statistical analysis and calculations** is available as excel files Experimental Design and Experimental Analysis.

+# Getting started
+1. Clone the Udacity-Data-Analyst repo to your computer.
+2. Get into the folder using `cd Udacity-Data-Analyst/P7-AB-testing/`.
+3. Use `jupyter notebook` to lauch Notebook Dashboard
+4. Open P7-AB-testing.ipynb from the Dashboard.
+5. Alternatively, one can view the report using P7-AB-testing.html file.
+6. Explore the design and analysis of A/B test.